pubnub/pubnub-mcp-server/resources/sdk_docs/php_storage-and-playback.md

 ## Delete messages from history

-Requires Message Persistence.
-Also requires:
+##### Requires Message Persistence
+Enable Message Persistence for your key in the Admin Portal.

+Remove messages from a channel’s history.

+Required setting:
 - Enable Delete-From-History in Admin Portal.
-- Initialize SDK with a secret key.
+- Initialize the SDK with a secret key.

-Remove messages from a channel’s history.
-Time window semantics:
-- start inclusive, end exclusive.

 ### Method(s)